riscv-non-isa/riscv-sbi-doc/riscv-sbi.md

 through registers *a0-a2* and the SBI call type is passed via register *a7*.
 Once the machine mode receives the trap, it identifies the type of SBI call from *a7* register and perform required operation.
-Any unsupported SBI call shoud return error i.e. ENOSYS to indicate the supervisor mode that it is not supported.
+Any unsupported SBI call shoud return error i.e. -ENOSYS to indicate the supervisor mode that it is not supported.
 All SBI calls should be assumed to clobber a0 i.e. any return value will be passed through register *a0*.
 Individual SBI call signature and its purpose is described next.